-Damage from crash that left three seriously injured stuns shop owner
+Damage from Hastings crash that left three seriously injured stuns shop owner

 "Chairs, lights, cushions, rugs, lamps – all damaged and all gone."

-Shards of glass were scattered throughout the store, and it was a window repair company who alerted her to the crash at 4.30am.
+Shards of glass were scattered throughout the store, and it was a window repair company that alerted her to the crash at 4.30am.

 "If it weren't for the glass guys, I'd have turned up to work to find that horrendous mess," she said.